-Every PRPP to date has stressed the effects of the decaying Burbank Auditorium infrastructure on our ability to manage the facility with our current resources.
-We want to once again express our deepest gratitude that Burbank was selected for a full remodel.
-The new facility is going to not only be beautiful, but functional, accessible and up to industry standards.
-We will finally have a facility that matches the strength of our programs (Theatre Arts, Music, and Dance).
+We want to once again express our deepest gratitude that Burbank was selected for a full remodel and addition of a studio theatre!
+The new facility is going to be not only beautiful, but functional, accessible and up to industry standards.
+We will finally have a facility that matches the strength of our programs (Theatre Arts, SRT, Music, and Dance).